 The state and federal governments have recognised heat pump hot water systems as the most efficient way to heat water and the rebates are designed to provide extra encouragement to improve your house’s carbon footprint.

-You can combine both rebates together to collectively reduce the overall cost of the solution by around $1,000 to $2,000 depending on your circumstances which we will explain below.
+You can combine both rebates together to collectively reduce the overall cost of the solution by around $700 to $1,100 depending on your circumstances which we will explain below.
+For a mid-range quality system, you could still expect to pay at least $2,500 after these rebates are applied.

 Compare quotes from pre-vetted heat pump installers